adamjmosebach/wedding-planning-app/README.md

 ### Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+> Looking forward to including a brief code snippet of functionality that I am proud of.

 ### Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution, if you'd like.
+> In the future I will use this section to list of all major issues encountered and their resolution, as well as areas I deviated from the project proposal and why.